p2panda/handbook/website/docs/tutorials/fishy.md

 ---
-title: 'Tutorial: Create a schema using `fishy`'
+title: 'Tutorial: Create a schema'
 ---

 In this tutorial we want to register a new schema using the [`fishy`](https://github.com/p2panda/fishy) command line tool and [`aquadoggo`](https://github.com/p2panda/aquadoggo) node.